Three Elements of Effective Teacher Professional Development

 This system requires a strong culture of trust to ensure feedback is candid and growth-oriented, says ERS.

-What steps is your school or district taking to improve professional development this year?
+What steps is your school or district taking to improve teacher professional development this year?
 How are you building a culture of trust and feedback in your classrooms?
-Tell us in the comments.
+Create a more comprehensive and collaborative environment through using K12 Insight.